dgaydukov/cert-ocpjp11/files/ocpjp11.md

 Thread 4 releasing lock...
 Thread 4 released
 ```
-As you see originally all 4 thread runs in parallel, but only 1 get into execution, all others are wait, then one-by-one each thread acquire lock and execute, white others wait.
+As you see originally all 4 thread runs in parallel, but only 1 get into execution, all others are wait, then one-by-one each thread acquire lock execute, white others wait.

 ###### Linked lists
 Linked list disadvantages compared to array: